-COURSE NO. OCCUPATIONAL COURSES CREDITS
+OCCUPATIONAL COURSES CREDITS

-MKTG 1100 Principles of Marketing 3
+Principles of Marketing 3

-MGMT 1100 Principles of Management 3
+Principles of Management 3

-MKTG 1130 Business Regulations & Compliance 3
+Business Regulations & Compliance 3

-MKTG 1160 Professional Selling 3
+Professional Selling 3

-MKTG 2070 Buving & Merchandising 3
+Buying & Merchandising 3

+Principles of Marketing Principles of Management Business Regulations & Compliance Professional Selling

-15 minimum semester hour credits required for certificate SELECTED TOPICS IN CRIMINAL JUSTICE (STI1)
+SELECTED TOPICS IN CRIMINAL JUSTICE (STI1)

 The Selected Topics in Criminal Justice Certificate of Credit is a sequence of courses that introduces the student to specific matters that are distinctive relevance to criminal justice.
 Learning opportunities develop knowledge that is used as a basis for job related training as an entry point for a diploma or degree program, or pursuit of entry level job acquisition.
 The Selected Topics in Criminal Justice Technical Certificate contains sufficient hours for in-service law enforcement to meet the college requirements of the Intermediate Certificate of the Career Development Program of the Georgia Peace Officers Standards and Training Council.